A-N-M-Noor/mechaScratch_404/pre/README.md

 ![image](https://github.com/A-N-M-Noor/mechaScratch_404/assets/113457396/3fb264b6-173a-4ae2-a552-cd9be82e8ba9)
 ![image](https://github.com/A-N-M-Noor/mechaScratch_404/assets/113457396/f50c42d9-64d7-4af0-9547-e3d8492c68a5)

-Now, depending on what ESP32 board you're using, you might not be able to upload the code just yet.
+Now, depending on what ESP32 board you're using, you might not be able to upload the code just yet (There are some knock-off versions available in the market).
 Install the [CP2102 Driver](https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip) and try again.
+It should work now.
 _______

 Source: